big-apple-roll/big-apple-roll/content/shop/saturday-party-ticket.md

 order_index: 14
 ---

 Get your ticket for the terrific [Saturday night party, presented by Rollerblade](/schedule/saturday/party-and-raffle/)!
+Tickets for the Saturday party will also be on sale during registration on [Friday](/schedule/friday/registration-and-expo/) and [Saturday](/schedule/saturday/registration-and-expo/).